 It goes without saying that creating a space where any business person can do what they need to do and where everything just works, is essential.
 This should include:

 - Power points – with access to travel adapters where required (for example for visitors from other countries)

 - A generic laptop charger with a universal set of plugs that fit most common laptops

 When I talk about business people, it’s a really broad catchall for a variety of people.
-But the beauty of this is, it provides an opportunity to potentially target a subset of relevant business travellers who would be really interested in your property.
+But the beauty of this is, that it provides an opportunity to potentially target a subset of relevant business travellers who would be really interested in your property.

 For example, if your place is located in a capital city, near government offices – then pitch to the public service travellers segment.
 If your place is located in Mountain View, then pitch to Silicon Valley tech heads.